Robert Chambers (publisher, born 1802): Vestiges

 During the 1830s, Robert Chambers took a particularly keen interest in the then rapidly expanding field of geology, and he was elected a fellow of the Geological Society of London in 1844.
 Prior to this, he was elected a member of the Royal Society of Edinburgh in 1840, which connected him through correspondence to numerous scientific men.
 William later recalls that "His mind had become occupied with speculative theories which brought him into communication with Sir Charles Bell, George Combe, his brother Dr. Andrew Combe, Dr. Neil Arnott, Professor Edward Forbes, Dr. Samuel Brown, and other thinkers on physiology and mental philosophy."
 In 1848 Chambers published his first geological book on Ancient Sea Margins.
 Later, he toured Scandinavia and Canada for the purpose of geological exploration.
 The results of his travels were published in Tracings of the North of Europe (1851) and Tracings in Iceland and the Faroe Islands (1856).

 However, his most popular book, influenced by his geological studies and interest in speculative theories, was a work to which he never openly attached his name.
 In 1844, Chambers completed the dictation of his Vestiges of the Natural History of Creation to his wife, Anne Kirkwood, as he recuperated from depression at his holiday home in St Andrews.
 The composition of Vestiges may have served a therapeutic purpose.
 Chambers had been an enthusiastic phrenologist in Edinburgh in the 1830s, and the anonymously authored Vestiges became an international bestseller and a powerful public influence, subsequent to Combe's Constitution of Man (1828), and anticipating the publication of Charles Darwin's Origin of Species in 1859.
-In a strange parallel to Robert and Anne Chambers, Prince Albert read the Vestiges aloud to Queen Victoria over several days in 1845.
 The first edition of Vestiges of the Natural History of Creation was released in 1844 and published anonymously.
 Literary anonymity was not uncommon at the time, especially in periodical journalism.
-However, in the science genre, anonymity was especially rare, due to the fact that science writers typically wanted to take credit for their work to claim priority for their findings.
+However, in the science genre, anonymity was especially rare, not least because science writers typically wanted to achieve priority for their findings.